 Product Development and Characterization

-Our integrated research, formulation, product development, and manufacturing teams work closely together to anticipate challenges that hinder global availability and accessibility of critical immune-enhancing products.
-AAHI’s product development and characterization team links research and formulation to development of novel vaccines and immunotherapeutics that can be manufactured at scale and remain stable at room or refrigerated temperatures for years.
+Our integrated research, formulation, product development, and manufacturing teams work closely together to anticipate challenges that hinder global accessibility and availability of critical immune-enhancing products.
+AAHI’s product development and characterization team links research and formulation to development of novel vaccines and immunotherapeutic products that can be manufactured at commercial scale and remain stable at room or refrigerated temperatures for years.

 - Macromolecule-based vaccine and biotherapeutic formulations:

-including liquid, liquid suspension, frozen, and lyophilized product presentations using DoE (Design of Experiments) approach.
+including liquid, liquid suspension, frozen, lyophilized, and spray-dried product presentations using DoE (Design of Experiments) approach.

-- Vaccine adjuvant, small molecule drug, and biomolecule formulations in pharmaceutically acceptable delivery platforms such as liposomes, emulsions, aluminum salts, or aqueous dispersions.
+- Vaccine adjuvant, small molecule drug, and biomolecule formulations using pharmaceutically acceptable delivery platforms such as liposomes, emulsions, aluminum salts, or aqueous dispersions.

 - Short-term testing of drug product through add-mix, syringe stability, photochemical, freeze/thaw, shipping/handling, and forced-degradation studies.

-- Real-time and accelerated storage stability studies of lead candidates to select formulations for manufacture and predict shelf-life.
+- Real-time and accelerated storage stability studies of lead candidates to enable selection of formulations for manufacture and to predict shelf-life.

 Characterization of small molecules, macromolecule, and vaccine adjuvant formulations